Matthew Freeman is a Brooklyn-based playwright and director. He is a MacDowell Colony Fellow and a current resident playwright at New Dramatists.

 In New York City, he has been produced at The Brick Theater, HERE Arts Center, House of Yes, St. Mark's Church, Dixon Place, Access Theater, East 4th Street Theater, The Metropolitan Playhouse, Manhattan Theatre Source, The New Ohio, and 80WSE Gallery.
 His audio work has been a part of the HearNow Festival and Atlanta Fringe Radio.

-His plays include The Language, Bluebeard, When is a Clock, Traveling to Montpelier, The Listeners (Nominee: Best Production - Performance Art: New York Innovative Theatre Awards 2015), Why We Left Brooklyn, That Which Isn't, The Starving Dress, The Most Wonderful Love, Glee Club, The Death of King Arthur, Confess Your Bubble, Cloud Cuckooland (with Djahari Clark) and Brandywine Distillery Fire.
-His plays and monologues have been published by Samuel French, Applause, Smith & Kraus, NYTE, IndieTheaterNow and Playscripts.
+His plays and monologues have been published by Samuel French, Applause, Smith & Kraus, NYTE, and Playscripts.
+Plays include The Hollow, That Which Isn't, The Language, Bluebeard, When is a Clock, The Listeners (Nominee: Best Production - Performance Art: New York Innovative Theatre Awards 2015), Why We Left Brooklyn, The Starving Dress, The Most Wonderful Love, Glee Club, The Death of King Arthur, Confess Your Bubble, Cloud Cuckooland (with Djahari Clark) and Brandywine Distillery Fire.

-Along with Kyle Ancowitz, Freeman is a part of Theater Accident.
+Along with Kyle Ancowitz, Freeman is Artistic Director of Theater Accident.